INO-4700 Vaccine Description 2022

-The INO-4700 MERS-CoV product is a DNA vaccine candidate, which allows for rapid design and production in response to emerging infectious diseases.
-Underscoring the potential for rapid deployment of DNA vaccines, INO-4700 was advanced into the clinic within nine months of preclinical vaccine candidate selection.
-INO-4700 (GLS-5300) is a DNA plasmid vaccine that expresses the MERS CoV spike (S) glycoprotein.
+The INO-4700 MERS-CoV product is a DNA vaccine candidate, allowing rapid design and production in response to emerging infectious diseases.
+Underscoring the potential for rapid deployment of DNA vaccines, On November 17, 2022, the company discontinued the development following analyses of data from studies conducted by INOVIO and funded by CEPI.

-The completed Phase 1 vaccine study INO-4700 was well tolerated and induced high levels of antibody responses in 95% of subjects, while also generating broad-based T cell responses in nearly 90% of study participants.
-Durable antibody responses to INO-4700 used in that trial were maintained through 60 weeks following dosing.
+The completed Phase 1 study, the INO-4700 vaccine candidate, was found well-tolerated and induced high antibody responses in 95% of subjects while generating broad-based T cell responses in nearly 90% of study participants.
+In addition, durable antibody responses to INO-4700 used in that trial were maintained through 60 weeks following dosing.

-Human coronaviruses such as MERS were first identified in the mid-1960s.
-The best-known Conoaviruses are Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV) and the 2019 Novel Coronavirus (SARS-CoV-2).
+Human beta coronaviruses such as MERS were first identified in the mid-1960s.
+The best-known coronaviruses are MERS-CoV and Severe Acute Respiratory Syndrome (SARS-CoV) and the 2019 Novel Coronavirus (SARS-CoV-2).
 From 2012 until July 2, 2021, the ECDC reported 2,591 MERS-CoV cases and 940 associated fatalities.

 The majority of the identified MERS-CoV cases are nosocomially acquired via direct close contact with infected patients (Chowell et al., 2015; Cauchemez et al., 2016), whereas cases of zoonotic transmission from dromedary camels to humans were reported primarily in Saudi Arabia, where human-camel interaction is more frequent.